Avatr Technology: Establishment of Avatr

 In August 2024, Avatr announced an investment in Huawei's subsidiary, Yinwang (Shenzhen Yinwang Intelligent Technology Co., Ltd.), acquiring a 10% stake for RMB 11.5 billion and becoming Yinwang's second-largest shareholder.
 Yinwang, formerly known as Huawei Intelligent Automotive Solution, serves as Huawei's automotive business unit.
 In the second half of 2023, Huawei opted to operate its business unit independently and open it to public equity investment.
 Avatr became the first company to invest in Huawei's new unit, Yinwang.
 This transition upgraded the previous "HI" (Huawei Inside) model to the enhanced "HI Plus" model, allowing Huawei to play a more integral role in defining Avatr's products.

 In December 2024, Avatr has secured over 11 billion yuan (1.5 billion USD) in its Series C financing round.
 After the capital increase, Changan Automobile's shareholding ratio remained unchanged at 40.99%, China Southern Assets' shareholding ratio decreased from 7.81% to 6.34%, Anyu Fund's shareholding ratio was 8.81%, and BoCom Investment's shareholding ratio increased from 1.76% to 3.34%.

 Avatr is currently collaborating with Momenta on an overseas vehicle project codenamed 15G.
 The first model has already begun overseas testing and is expected to be completed by the end of September.
 The jointly developed vehicle is likely to be launched first in the Middle East market.

+Avatr was originally named 安为德 (Ān wèi dé), but 阿维塔 (Ā wéi tǎ) is the currently used name as it is easier to pronounce and translate to other languages. 安为德 is the abbreviation of China Changan Automobile, Huawei and CATL in Chinese.